anabaei/salesforce/BasicInt.md

 ## Validatation
 * Validation rules verify that data entered by users in records meet standards.
 You can create validation rules for objects, fields, campaign members, or case milestones.
 In lightening `setup>object manager> Account> Validation Rule> LEN( AccountNumber) != 8 ` or date  must be in curret year`YEAR( My_Date__c ) <> YEAR ( TODAY() )` more example from [link](https://trailhead.salesforce.com/trails/force_com_dev_beginner/modules/point_click_business_logic/units/validation_rules)

+## DE
+* Apex is a strongly typed, object-oriented language that allows developers to execute flow and transaction-control statements on the Lightning Platform platform server, in conjunction with calls to the Lightning Platform APIs.
+Example of sending email [code](https://trailhead.salesforce.com/modules/developer_console/units/developer_console_source_code)
+* Logs are cumulative. from the least amount of data logged (level = NONE) to the most (level = FINEST) as levels increase it covers more logs [link](https://trailhead.salesforce.com/modules/developer_console/units/developer_console_logs?trailmix_creator_id=00550000006yDdKAAU&trailmix_id=platform-essentials-for-devs). `Debug > change log level>add/change`